 CCS is an academic program, and we are proud of the rich, rigorous, standards-based program we provide.
-Because we are a virtual school, we utilize many digital tools and platforms.
-For example, parent workshops, clubs, parent teacher conferences, and live, academic instruction are conducted virtually.
+Because we are a virtual school, many of our procedures take advantage of digital tools.
+For example, parent workshops, clubs, and communication are conducted virtually.
+Scholar portfolios are maintained in an application that can be accessed on a phone, tablet, or computer.
 These digital tools allow us to enhance our scholars' learning, as well as the relationships and communication we have with them and each other.
 While a virtual community is important to us, we also seek to build in-person communities with a variety of enrichment events, workshops, and field trips.